adrianschubek/dir-browser/README.md

 TODO
 </details>

-Also make sure to run the container with the `--restart always` flag to ensure that the container is always running in case of a host reboot.
+Also make sure to run the container with the `--restart always` flag to ensure that the container is always running even after a reboot.

 ## Roadmap
 - [ ] Password protection per file/folder